outtieTV/mod-challenge-modes-hotfix/README.md

 # AzerothCore Challenge Modes
 Challenge Modes Module for AzerothCore.
 I (outtieTV) hotfixed the c++ file so it should compile now.
+I also translated it.

 This module adds the following challenge modes: